dotJEM/web-host/README.md

   }

   protected override void Initialize(IStorageIndex index) {
-    //Load values into index or restore cached version.
+    //When using RAM based indexes, load entries from the Storage or restore it from a Cache.
   }
 }